hedhehd/ds5vita/README.md

+# ds34vita has the DualSense support.
+This is only made for people who don't want all three controller support.
 # ds5vita
 **Warning:**
 I have no Idea if this works.
 Please let me know.
 And use it at your OWN RISK!